 Our work aims to decolonise data that has previously been inaccessible to those who really need it: rainforest communities.

 Forest Monitoring reveals trends and threats in real-time driving real-time climate action.
-This gives more control to indigenous and local people over their land.
+This gives more control to Indigenous peoples and local communities over their land.

 Combining traditional knowledge with technology and big data and making that data accessible to rainforest communities is key to halting deforestation and fighting the climate crisis.

 Data not just for scientists, businesses, or conservation organisations, but for people on the frontline of environmental exploitation.